16 Perfect Snacks for People on a Carnivore Diet & Meat Lovers

 Pork Rinds

-Pork rinds are so tasty and have had a bad wrap since the days of the standard American diet.
-However now that you may be going carnivore they are good to go and even encouraged to eat.
+Pork rinds are so tasty and have had a bad rap since the days of the standard American diet.

-I can only recommend two brands, 4505 Chicharrones and Epic Brand, because those are the only ones I have tried.
+I can only recommend two brands, 4505 Chicharrones, and Epic Brand, because those are the only ones I have tried.

 Jerky

 Here’s the thing.
 It’s not always easy to find jerky that hasn’t been tarnished by added ingredients.
-Most mass-produced jerkies are loaded with sugar, soy sauce, and other spices.
-However, salt is ok!

 Jerky